gingerbeardman/Emojipedia/README.md

 ### Todo
 * Add long descriptions and other data provided by [Emojipedia](http://emojipedia.org)
+* Add translations
-* Add international versions with language toggle
+* Add language toggle

 ---

 ## Editing the dictionary

 The following steps are only required if you wish to modify the dictonary.

 Feel free to send Pull Requests for items on the todo list!

 ### Requirements